theodo/falco/CONTRIBUTING.md

 - username: `admin`
 - password: `admin`

+### To reset the database to its original state (with fixtures)

+- Ensure that nothing is connected to your database (Django shell, Postgres GUI…)
+- Run `docker-compose exec backend ./manage.py reset_db`
+- Run `make fixtures/load`

 ### Add a new pip package to Falco’s backend

 To add a Django package in Falco’s backend: